Time and Again (Finney novel): Plot

 Si goes to report in, and tells most of the story, concealing Julia's visit to 1970.
-They then give him an assignment—to intentionally alter the past.
-Research has confirmed that Carmody (actually Pickering) was an acquaintance of Grover Cleveland's--and talked Cleveland out of buying Cuba from Spain.
+They then give Si an assignment — to intentionally alter the past.
+Research has confirmed that Carmody (actually Pickering) was an acquaintance of Grover Cleveland's — and talked Cleveland out of buying Cuba from Spain.
 The military men now in effective control of the project conclude that if Pickering is exposed, he might never have influence with Cleveland, and the U.S. might never have to worry about Fidel Castro.
 But after talking with Danziger, Si worries about the other effects the change might have, and Danziger makes him promise not to carry out the scheme.
 Si returns to 1882.
 Having learned from Danziger how his parents met by chance, Si interjects himself and prevents their meeting.
 Because the parents never meet, Danziger will never be born, and the project will never happen.
 Si walks away towards Gramercy Park and Julia, and away from 1970.